RoboDita/Dita/README.md

-In our experiments, we use the Bridge_orig from tfds in google cloud, in which the image has been resized (480\*512->224\*224) and caused **image distortion**.

 #### Real Franka Demonstration

 Please refer to the [project page](https://RoboDita.github.io/).

 ### Acknowledgement

 The dataloader code of OXE is based on [OpenVLA](https://github.com/openvla/openvla), The dataloader code of CALVIN is based on [GR-MG](https://github.com/bytedance/GR-MG), The architecture is based on transformers.
+If you have any questions, feel free to contact Zhi Hou (zhou9878 at uni dot sydney dot edu dot au) or Tianyi Zhang (tianyizhang0213 at zju dot edu dot cn)

 ### Citation

 If you find our code or models useful in your work, please cite [our paper](https://arxiv.org/abs/2410.15959):